Mixed Observable RRT: Multi-Agent Mission-Planning in Partially Observable Environments: Results

-\subsection{Hardware Experiment}
+\subsection{Hardware experiment}

-We show the result from an experiment on hardware where we consider the exploration mission from Section~\ref{sec:multiAgentNoisyObs}, but without noise.

-\subsubsection{Experimental Setup and Hardware Models}
+\subsubsection{Experimental setup and hardware models}

 The setup is illustrated in Figure~\ref{fig:experimentalSetup}.
-A quadruped and a drone are initiated in the origin of a 5m$\times$5m environment, and the mission objective is to locate a science sample.
+A quadruped and a drone are initiated in the origin of a 5m$\times$5m environment, and the mission objective is to locate the science sample.
+The initial belief is $[0.5,0.5]$ and observations are perfect.

-We model the quadruped and drone as unicycles~\cite{aicardi1995} and leverage two MPC algorithms to make the agents follow way-points from the high-level MORRT plan.
+We fix the $z$-coordinate of the drone and compute a plan in $\mathbb{R}^2$.
+We then model the agents as unicycles~\cite{aicardi1995} and leverage two MPC algorithms to make them follow MORRT way-points.
+The plan is computed offline, while the MPC algorithms act locally online.
+We plan for all possible observations, but during the experiment we fix the outcome and feed observations through a centralized information flow.
 At 60Hz the MPC algorithms solve for velocity and yaw-rate inputs, which are fed to the quadruped and drone.

-\subsubsection{Experimental Results}
+\subsubsection{Experimental results}

 The experiment is illustrated in Figure~\ref{fig:experimentIllustration}.
-The quadruped observes $o_0=1$ in the second snapshot, and communicates to the drone.
-Since the observation is perfect, both agents move to the top right goal without making another observation.
+The quadruped observes $o_1=1$ in the second snapshot, and communicates to the drone; recall that we fix the observation before-hand, but a full plan is computed.
+Since the observation is perfect, both agents move to the top right goal---taking into account the obstacle for the quadruped---without making another observation.
 The drone arrives first and waits for the quadruped to arrive.
-Note the difference from the simulation in Section~\ref{sec:multiAgentNoisyObs}, where a second observation was made to account for the noise.